 Kombucha from a first fermentation

 First up, you’ll need some kombucha!
-Take your kombucha straight from the first fermentation to make hard buch.
+Take your batch of kombucha straight from the first fermentation to make hard buch.
 (Here’s how to make kombucha in the first fermentation.)
+You can use kombucha made from green or black tea here.

 Yeast